Threads and queues¶

 Threads¶

-Roc peers (senders and receivers) typically employ several threads.
+Roc nodes (senders and receivers) typically employ several threads.

 Network I/O thread